What to Expect After a Root Canal Procedure

 Gentle root canal treatments help save your tooth.
 Without them, you risk the infection spreading to adjacent teeth.
 Typically, the only root canal alternative is to have your tooth extracted.
 But creating extra space in your bite can lead to other complications, such as bone loss and crooked teeth.
 Aesthetically, functionally, and financially, getting a root canal is the best treatment for your smile.

-Looking for the Best Princeton Root Canal Dentist?
+Looking for the Best New Jersey Root Canal Dentist?

 At Canal Vista Family Dental, we offer flexible scheduling options and a warm, inviting atmosphere that helps put even the most anxious individuals at ease.
 Dr. Bestandji’s zeal for quality dentistry means that we treat every patient like they’re a member of our own families.